Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 #.
 Mark down the management IP that you queried in step 6, and refer to `Onboarding into CORTX <Preboarding_and_Onboarding.rst>`_ to configure the management dashboard.

 #.
-Now that you have CORTX up and running, `these instructions <testing_ova.rst>`_ describe a simple process to test the system and observe activity in the CORTX GUI.
+Now that you have CORTX up and running, mark down the data IP that you queried in step 6 and use `these instructions <testing_ova.rst>`_ to test the system and observe activity in the  GUI.

 *************
 Miscellaneous